gabrielmelo/learning-javaScript/README.md

-# Learning-JavaScript
+# Learning JavaScript
-Notes on Learning JavaScript
+Notes on Learning about JavaScript